xpdAcq/xpdAcq/docs/index.rst

 * Integration with automated data reduction pipeline.
 Now live visualization and automated data-saving is supported.
-For the details about the pipeline, please refere to `xpdAn documentation <http://xpdacq.github.io/xpdAn/>`_.
+For the details about the pipeline, please refer to `xpdAn documentation <http://xpdacq.github.io/xpdAn/>`_.

-* Advanced shutter control logic for temepratrue-rampling scan plan, ``Tlis`` and ``Tramp``.
-Shutter will remain closed in between exposures, which prevent detector from burnning.
+* Advanced shutter control logic for temperature-ramping scan plan, ``Tlist`` and ``Tramp``.
+By default, shutter will remain closed in between exposures, which prevent detector from burning.
 This behavior can be overridden, leaving the fast shutter open for the entire scan.
-  Please refer to our docstring for details.
+  Please refer to the function docstring by typing ``Tlist?`` or ``Tramp?`` in the ``collection`` terminal for more details.

 * Refined metadata logic.
 We implement ``client-server`` logic which would largely enhance the linking between associated scans.
 For more details, please refer to :ref:`client_server_md`.

+* Now programs takes in user defined folder tag so that it's easier to separate data into subfolders with memorable names.
+Please refer to :ref:`folder_tag`.

 * Current version supports following built-in scans: